-Hops have also traditionally been used in long infusions and herbal extractions to support sleep and calm anxiety.
-The flowers contain a soft, yellowish powder called lupulin, and it is this naturally occurring substance that contains many of the acids and essential oils responsible for the plant’s calming effect.
+Hops have also traditionally been used in long infusions and herbal extractions to support sleep and calm the nervous system.
+The flowers contain a soft, yellowish powder called lupulin, and it is this naturally occurring substance that contains many of the acids and essential oils responsible for the plant's calming effect.

 Hops also have a cooling effect that may help support a healthy inflammation response in skin conditions.
 Because of this, hops are often used in topical applications like ointments, compresses, poultices, and washes, either alone or in combination with other herbs.

 Hops are found in many of WishGarden's products.
 The most popular is our Sleepy Nights, which combines hops strobiles, Passionflower aerials, and Scullcap aerials to support healthy sleep cycles.

 Similarly, our Serious Relaxer formula utilizes hops to help you calm down after a stressful day and to support and relax a tense or tired body.
 This potent product also includes wood betony (European) aerials, wild lettuce aerials, Valerian root, black cohosh root, Passionflower aerials, Skullcap aerials, and Ginger root.

 You'll also find a healthy dose of hops (along with Usnea lichen, Bee propolis, Goldenseal root, Baptisia root, Boneset aerials, Red root, Myrrh gum, and Echinacea angustifolia root) in our Kick-Ass Biotic.
 This all-purpose, multi-strategy biotic formula promotes healthy immune, respiratory, and lymph system function.